ni/nimi-python/docs/nidcpower/class.rst

         Specifies the amplitude, in amps RMS, of the AC current test signal applied to the DUT for LCR measurements.
         This property applies when the :py:attr:`nidcpower.Session.lcr_stimulus_function` property is set to :py:data:`~nidcpower.LCRStimulusFunction.CURRENT`.

+        Valid Values: 7.08e-9 A RMS to 0.707 A RMS

+        Instrument specifications affect the valid values you can program.
+Refer to the specifications for your instrument for more information.

         .. note:: This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.